stevenbenner/jquery-powertip/doc/README.md

 If you need to use PowerTip in a non-standard way, that is to say, if you need tooltips to open and close in some way other than the default mouse-on/mouse-off behavior then you can create your own event handlers and tell PowerTip when it should open and close tooltips.

 This is actually quite easy, you just tell PowerTip not to hook the default mouse and keyboard events when you run the plugin by setting the `manual` option to `true`, then use the API to open and close tooltips.
-While this is a bit more technical then just using the default behavior it works just as well.
+While this is a bit more technical then just using the default behavior, it works just as well.
 In fact, PowerTip uses this same public API internally.

 ### Disable event binding